 Figure 2 below shows the carbohydrate content of the samples.
 From the graph, X. aethiopica (66.12±4.67) has the highest carbohydrate content, while P. guineenses (57.13±6.04) have the lowest carbohydrate content.

 Figure 2: Carbohydrate Content

-Table 1 shows the mean, standard deviation and the significant difference of the sample; the table shows that there is a statistical difference at (P<0.05).

-a=significant difference

-b=Not significant different
+Table 1 shows the overall results of proximate analysis (mean and standard deviation) of each sample.
+Statistically significant differences (P<0.05) are indicated.

 Table 1: Mean composition of the samples